The form at the bottom of the page is for potential attendees wishing to receive updates on this meeting via email.

 Retreat’s Featured Speaker

 To be confirmed.

 Comprised of roughly six advising scholars; a few more to be confirmed soon.

 As the convening team are busy scientists, the meeting will only be feasible with society sponsorship and a full conference service package of support; administrative contact points and other information will be provided as soon as able.

 No field trip is foreseen for this meeting, but an optional and short local walking tour / activity may occur.

 Overall, this event and aligned activities have two agendas:

 a) to serve excellence with respect to the identified scholarly themes.

 b) to proactively address inclusivity and matters of diversity.

 To be sure to be included in a few informative announcements in future, those interested in knowing more and attending this event can register their expressions of interest below.
-The receipt of EoI’s at this early stage will be very much appreciated because this information is anticipated to be useful to event planning.
+The receipt of EoI’s at this stage will be very much appreciated because this information is anticipated to be useful to event planning.